Loading page...

 The gap isn't theoretical.
 It's showing up in the data.

-Industries that have embraced AI are seeing labor productivity grow 4.8 times faster than the global average.
+According to PwC's Global AI Jobs Barometer, industries with high AI exposure are seeing labor productivity grow 4.8 times faster than less-exposed sectors.
 Sectors with high AI exposure show 3x higher revenue growth per worker compared to those slower to adopt.

 This isn't a temporary blip.
 It's a divergence that compounds over time.